 The Guinness Storehouse Tour

-After learning about how Guinness is made and who Arthur Guinness there is still more to this tour.
+After learning about how Guinness is made and about Arthur Guinness there is still more to this tour.
 There is one area that’s dedicated to the different advertisements for Guinness over the years.
 It was a pretty fun section.
 It also talked about the famous harp symbol found on Guinness.
-The harp has become the symbol of Ireland (the only country with its own musical symbol, which I think is awesome).
+The harp has become the symbol of Ireland (the only country with its own musical symbol, which I think is fantastic).
 As a company, Guinness started using the harp as a symbol for its products back in 1862.
 When The Republic of Ireland formed as a country in 1922, they wanted to use the harp as a symbol of the country but had to change it to a mirror image to avoid copyright infringement.

 Storage and Transport